What Is Another Word For Dog

 FAQ

 Q: What is the most formal way to refer to a dog?
 A: The most formal way to refer to a dog is by using the term canine.
 This term is scientifically accurate and avoids any potential negative connotations.
-However, canine is typically used in scientific or technical contexts, rather than in everyday conversation.
+Even so, canine is typically used in scientific or technical contexts, rather than in everyday conversation.

 Q: What is a good alternative to saying "dog owner"?
 A: Instead of saying "dog owner," you can use terms like "dog guardian," "dog parent," or "dog companion."
 These terms reflect a more compassionate and respectful relationship between humans and dogs, emphasizing care and companionship rather than ownership.